 What part of the pig is the osso buco cut?

 The pork shank comes from either the front or back leg of the pig and is a cut that is a bit on the tough side since pigs use their front legs quite a lot in their daily lives.
-This use is two-fold: it gives incredible flavor to the pork, but also contributes to the reason this can be a sinewy cut of pork that will have to be braised low and slow.
+And because pigs use their legs a lot this is what gives incredible flavor to the pork shank.
+However, it does contribute to the reason this can be a sinewy cut of pork that will have to be braised low and slow.

 Why does bone marrow give the pork shanks so much flavor?

 Because of the way pork shanks are cut, each one sports a rather large bone (yes, with a hole in the center of the bone) right in the middle of the shank.
-As the marrow from the bones is cooked low and slow, it melts into the braise as the pork cooks, providing not only rich flavor, but also body for the sauce, since marrow is connective tissue made from collagen.
+As the marrow from the bones is cooked low and slow, it melts into the braise as the pork cooks.
+This provides not only rich flavor, but also body for the sauce, since marrow is connective tissue made from collagen.

 Do I need to tie my pork shanks with kitchen string?